jasnell/node/doc/api/timers.md

 Callbacks for "immediate timers" are queued in the order in which they were created.
 The entire callback queue is processed every event loop iteration.
-If an immediate is queued from inside an executing callback, that immediate will not fire until the next event loop iteration.
+If an immediate timer is queued from inside an executing callback, that timer will not be triggered until the next event loop iteration.

 If `callback` is not a function, an [`Error`][] will be thrown.